asadhanif3188/Accessing-apps-with-Ingress-on-Kubernetes/README.md

 `minikube addons enable ingress`

-Check the status of ingress.
+Run following command to see the status of ingress addon.

-`minikube addons status`
+`minikube addons list`

 Run following command to activate microservices of online shop app.